Mexico Travel Information

 Tourists should keep skin-health in mind, and use a strong sun-block at all times during the day to avoid sun burn.
 It is advisable to keep hydrated and be sensible when spending the day in the sun.

-Travel Facts for Mexico
+Travel Facts about Mexico

 Mexico offers two climates depending on the chosen region.
 Coastal regions have a hot and humid climate, making summer escapes to Mexico ideal.
 But even though the temperatures are lovely and hot, there is the risk that the hurricane season provides from June until October and sometimes November.
 In Mexico’s inland regions the weather is warm and comfortable, similar to a year-long spring season.
 It does however cool down from December until around the end of March.